Home » ABOUT US » Manufacturing Process

 4

-Melting titanium sponge to form ingots and create alloys through advanced processes like VAR and EBCHR, ensuring homogeneity and high quality.
+Consolidation and Alloying Melting titanium sponge to form ingots and create alloys through advanced processes like VAR and EBCHR.

 5

-Shaping ingots into mill products through forging or casting, developing desired microstructure and mechanical properties for specific applications.
+Primary Fabrication Shaping ingots into mill products through forging or casting to develop desired microstructure and properties.

 6

-Enhancing mechanical properties through various thermal processes including annealing, stress relieving, and solution treating to achieve optimal performance characteristics.
+Heat Treatment Enhancing mechanical properties through thermal processes including annealing, stress relieving, and solution treating.

 Foundation of Titanium Production

 Titanium is the fourth most abundant structural metal on Earth.
 Its primary ores are rutile (approximately 95% TiO₂) and ilmenite (FeTiO₃, containing 50-65% TiO₂).
-These minerals are found in alluvial and volcanic formations worldwide.
 The initial step involves mining, typically open-pit, followed by gravity separation and other physical methods to concentrate the titanium minerals and remove waste materials.

 Creating the Intermediate Compound

 Before titanium metal can be produced, the concentrated titanium dioxide (TiO₂) must be converted into titanium tetrachloride (TiCl₄).
-This is a crucial intermediate step, as TiCl₄ is a volatile compound that can be purified more easily than TiO₂.
-The process, often referred to as carbo-chlorination, involves reacting the oxide ores with chlorine gas in a fluidized bed of petroleum coke at high temperatures (850-1000°C) .
+This process, often referred to as carbo-chlorination, involves reacting the oxide ores with chlorine gas in a fluidized bed of petroleum coke at high temperatures (850-1000°C).

 TiO₂ (s) + 2Cl₂ (g) + C (s) → TiCl₄ (g) + CO₂ (g)